-EWEB’s 2022 Integrated Resource Planning (IRP) process forecasts EWEB's future electricity needs and assesses which mix of energy resources might best fit those needs.
+EWEB’s 2023 Integrated Resource Planning (IRP) process forecasts EWEB's future electricity needs and assesses possible mixes of energy resources to best fit those needs.
 This will help us create useful insights for long-term (20-year) electricity supply planning decisions.
-The 2022 IRP will be the first in an iterative, biennial process as EWEB re-assembles an electric supply portfolio for the long-term economic, environmental and social benefit of our community.
+The 2023 IRP will be the first in an iterative, biennial process as EWEB re-assembles an electric supply portfolio for the long-term economic, environmental and social benefit of our community.

-We have published an initial public draft of the 2022 IRP, and we encourage you to read it at the links below.
-This draft is a benchmark to start the conversation: We will continue our analysis process for the first half of 2023.
-During this time, we want to hear from you.
-What questions do you have about our initial results that we can answer through further analysis?
+We have published the 2023 IRP, and we encourage you to read it at the links below.
+This draft is a benchmark to start the conversation: Every two years, we will publish a new version based on new insights and updated information.
+As we continue to develop plans for Eugene's energy future, we want to hear from you.
+What questions do you have about our results that we can answer through further analysis?

 Eugene City Club: EWEB General Manager Frank Lawson discusses EWEB' draft Integrated Resource Planning process